phalcon/incubator/Library/Phalcon/Avatar/README.md

 ```

 To check to see if you are using "Force Default" mode,
-call the method `Gravatar::useForceDefault()`, which will return a boolean value.
+call the method `Gravatar::isUseForceDefault()`, which will return a boolean value.

 [1]: http://gravatar.com/